bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 ### Samples

-Each block was modeled by having 2 boxcars, corresponding to the instruction and execution phases respectively, which were convolved with the Hemodynamic Response Functions.
+Each block was modeled by two boxcars, corresponding to the instruction and execution phases respectively, convolved with the single-gamma Hemodynamic Response Function.
 Least-square separate (LS-S) regression of each event, which have been shown to provide improved activation patterns estimates for MVPA [@mumford_deconvolving_2012], yielded instruction and execution phases beta maps for each block that were further used as MVPA samples.

 ### Cross-validated multivariate distance

 Similarly to @wiestler_skill_2013 and @nambu_decoding_2015, we aimed to uncover activity patterns that represent the different sequences that were performed by the participants.
-However, instead of calculating cross-validated classification accuracies, we opted for a representational approach by computing multivariate distance between evoked activity patterns, in order to avoid the former's ceiling effect and baseline drift sensitivity [@walther_reliability_2016].
+However, instead of calculating cross-validated classification accuracies, we opted for a representational approach by computing multivariate distance between activity patterns evoked by the execution of sequences, in order to avoid the former's ceiling effect and baseline drift sensitivity [@walther_reliability_2016].
 In the current study, we computed cross-validated Mahalanobis distance [@nili_toolbox_2014;@walther_reliability_2016;@diedrichsen_distribution_2016] which is an unbiased metric that uses multivariate normalization by estimating the covariance from the GLM fitting residuals and then regularized through Ledoit-Wolf optimal shrinkage [@ledoit_honey_2004].
 This distance, that measures discriminability of conditions, was estimated separately for pairs of sequences that were in a similar acquisition stage, that is, for the newly acquired, and for the consolidated sequences.